Skip to content

 Carbon-rich materials that

-provide structure.
+provide fuel and structure.

 Examples: